 This castle is known as the Château des Dames as five different women played a major role in it’s design.

-The history of castle itself is quite a story as it was built and demolished a few times before Thomas Bohier the minister of Finance for the King bought it.
+The history of the castle itself is quite a story as it was built and demolished a few times before Thomas Bohier, the minister of Finance for the King, bought it.

 Of course, he bought it with embezzled funds that the King’s son Henry II discovered after he took the throne from his father.